University Police Policies: Residence Hall Guest Policy

 Cal U maintains a very strong commitment to campus safety and security.
 Exterior lighting is an important part of this commitment.
 Parking areas, pedestrian walkways and building exteriors are well lighted.
 Surveys of exterior lighting on campus are conducted by University Police officers on a regular basis, and the Physical Plant Department gives high priority to maintenance of exterior lights that need replaced.
 Members of the University community are encouraged to report any exterior lighting deficiencies to University Police.

-Cal U maintains four residence halls - one female, two male and one co-ed by floor.
+Cal U maintains six residence halls.
 Each floor has at least one student staff member residing on it who is responsible for monitoring activity, advising and assisting students, and building community.
 Each residence hall has an emergency telephone on the front of each building.

 Every effort is made to ensure the safety of campus residents.
 In order to enter the secured areas of a residence hall, students must utilize the CalCard swipe at the front door.
 A University or other photo ID is required for non-residents to enter.
 Desk assistants are on duty in the main lobby to assist in monitoring building access.
 In all residence halls, exit doors not clearly visible from the main desk are equipped with self-contained alarms.
 In addition, video cameras record activity at all building exits, computer labs and other areas as needed in laundry rooms and lobbies.
 Security screens are installed on ground level windows in certain areas, but they are secure only if residents keep them locked.